9 Signs Your Loved One is Sabotaging Their Own Recovery

 Chronic stress is a red flag for people in recovery.
 We’re not talking about one stressful encounter at work, but rather repeated episodes of stress.
 Stress is bad news because many people in recovery are still learning positive coping strategies that don’t involve alcohol or drugs.

 It takes time to practice these new coping skills.
-Stress is a surefire way of knocking yourself off-track.
-If you’re off-track, you’re more likely to reach for those old coping strategies.
+Stress is a surefire way of knocking yourself off track.
+When this happens, you’re more likely to reach for those old coping strategies, which could include unhealthy habits like drug or alcohol use.

 Keep in mind that stress can be the gateway to self-destruction.
 Be sure to keep it in check.

-Stress is a surefire way of knocking yourself off-track.
-If you’re off-track, you’re more likely to reach for those old coping strategies.
+Stress is a surefire way of knocking yourself off track.
+When this happens, you’re more likely to reach for those old coping strategies, like drug or alcohol use.

 Whether you subscribe to AA for your recovery or not, this statement is accurate.
 Resentment is a very negative feeling that sabotages recovery.